Cognitive and Psychological Sciences

 The A.B. program is primarily for students interested in studying human mental processes and acquiring a research orientation to the study of the mind.
 The Sc.B. program is designed for students who wish to develop a stronger background in Cognitive Science and requires students to engage in a specific research project in the focus area of their choosing.
 We recommend that prospective concentrators register for one of the gateway courses and at least one of the other core courses preferably in their first or second year.

-Concentration Worksheet Book an Appointmentinfographic of old & new requirements
+Concentration Worksheet infographic of old & new requirements

 Concentration Advisor